TypeRocket/docs/v5/composer-install.md

 - Downloads WordPress in the `wordpress` folder where the assets are located.
 - Creates the `wp-config.php` file in the main TypeRocket folder.
-- Enables TypeRocket's root theme and removes all WordPress themes.
+- Enables TypeRocket's root theme as the default.
-- Installs TypeRocket MU plugin allowing for theme URL overrides.
 - Add `require __DIR__ . '/init.php';` to your `wp-config.php`.

 #### Deploying A Root Install

-When pushing your code to a production server, ensure that you have the correct `wp-config.php` settings, the MU TypeRocket WordPress plugin, and the correct TypeRocket configuration.
+When pushing your code to a production server, ensure that you have the correct `wp-config.php` settings.
 Note, when rooting TypeRocket `wp-config.php` is modified and `init.php` is required after the `ABSPATH` is defined.
 This is important to note because you need to require the `init.php` in `wp-config.php` for production and not just development.

 ```php
 /** Absolute path to the WordPress directory. */